 Elizabeth Pilliod PhD Inducted 2020* - Class of 1972

-She graduated with honors from the University of Michigan in Japanese Art.
-She continued on there to earn an M.B.A. at the Ross School of Business, then an M.A. and her PhD. in History of Art!
-She has published three books with three more in the works, and is a frequent contributor of numerous articles, book chapters, and reviews on art.
-She has been a curator, photographer, and essayist for many exhibits at various, notable art museums here and abroad, including our own Toledo Museum of Art.
-Following her early interest in teaching, she is a Visiting
+She has published three books, with three more in progress.
+Elizabeth is a frequent contributor of numerous articles, book chapters, and reviews on art.
+She has been a curator, photographer, and essayist for numerous exhibits at various, notable art museums in the US and abroad, including our own Toledo Museum of Art.

-Elizabeth and her husband, Thomas D. Kaufman, live in Princeton, NJ.
-They have a son Jules, and daughter, Cassie, son-in-law, and two grandsons.
+Elizabeth is currently a Professor at Rutgers University and she and her husband, Thomas D. Kaufman, live in Princeton, New Jersey.
+They have a son Jules, and daughter Cassie who is married to Tom Quick and has two grandsons.